 After breakfast, you will spend the morning in Monreale.
 Here, you will see the huge Norman Cathedral, proclaimed the 8th Wonder of the World, and its splendid Cloister in Arab-Norman style: admirable masterpiece of art, sculpture, and semi-precious stones marquetry.
 It is one of the nine structures included in the UNESCO World Heritage Site known as Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.

-Dinner and accommodation at the hotel in Marsala.
+Dinner and accommodation at the hotel in Palermo.

-After lunch, you will be transferred to Agrigento where you will visit the Valley of the Temples, one of the most outstanding examples of Greater Greece art and architecture, and one of Sicily’s main attractions, included in the UNESCO World Heritage Site list.
-Agrigento presents a remarkable series of 5th century Doric Temples, where you will see the “Temple of Heracles” and the “Temple of Concordia”.
+Next, you will be transferred to Agrigento where you will visit the Valley of the Temples, one of the most outstanding examples of Greater Greece art and architecture, and one of the main attractions of Sicily, included in the UNESCO World Heritage Site list.
+Agrigento presents a remarkable series of Doric Temples of the 5th century and here you will see the “Temple of Heracles” and the “Temple of Concordia”.

 Dinner and accommodation at the hotel in Agrigento.